KAKOLY-AKHTER/assignment-5/B12-A5-Emergency-Hotline/readme.md

 Answer:~

 getElementById:
-Selects a single element based on its unique ID.
-It always returns one element.
+getElementById() selects one specific element using its unique id.
+It always returns a single element.

 getElementsByClassName:
 Selects all elements with the given class name.
-Returns an HTMLCollection.
+Returns an html collection.

 querySelector:
-Selects the first element that matches a CSS selector.
+Selects the first element that matches a css selector.
 Returns a single element.

 querySelectorAll:
-Selects all elements that match a CSS selector.
-It returns a NodeList.
+Selects all elements that match a css selector.
+It returns a nodeList.